 Judging by its ingredients alone, Now Fresh looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 29% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the pea products, flaxseed, alfalfa and lentils, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the lentils, flaxseed and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Now Fresh Dog Food is a plant-based grain free kibble using a moderate amount of turkey, fish, lamb or egg as its main sources of animal protein, thus earning the brand 4 stars.
+Now Fresh Dog Food is a grain free, plant-based kibble using a moderate amount of turkey, fish, lamb and egg as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.